Westfield Insurance Review (2026)

 Westfield Insurance: A good choice overall

-Westfield Insurance is a solid option for drivers in the 10 states it serves, offering affordable premiums and a telematics program.
+Westfield Insurance is a good option for drivers in the 10 states it serves, offering affordable premiums and a telematics program.

 The company has received above-average customer satisfaction ratings and maintains a below-average complaint index, indicating generally positive experiences with claims and service.
 With an excellent financial strength rating from A.M.
 Best, Westfield demonstrates reliability in paying claims.